a quick-start guide (with a FREE LESSON just below)

 Twenty-five years ago, at the age of 30, only three years after meeting my teacher, Nat Riddles, I was already beginning to achieve my dreams.
-Here's a Swatch watch ad I made in 1988 with my Harlem guitar-man, Sterling "Mr. Satan" Magee.
+Here's a Swatch watch ad I made in 1988 with Harlem guitar legend Sterling "Mr. Satan" Magee.
+(Sterling and I are still a team, more than 25 years later.)
 I can help teach you how to play like this:

 This website, despite all its riches, can't substitute for a flesh-and-blood harmonica teacher--somebody who listens to you play and offers feedback, guides your development in a hands-on way, etc. But my videos, tabs, jam tracks, and music can take you surprisingly far, if you're willing to put in the work.

-And the priorities I set--including the techniques and idiomatic styles I introduce through my lessons and the list of Top-20 players I point you towards--can save you valuable time.
-(I'm an internationally-known blues performer and a widely-respected harmonica teacher with more than 20 years of experience ministering to players of all levels, including hundreds of beginners just like you.
-Not many blues harp instructors can make both claims.)
+And the priorities I set--including the techniques and styles I introduce through my lessons and the list of Top-20 players I point you towards--can save you valuable time.
+(I'm an internationally-known blues performer and a harmonica teacher with more than 25 years of experience ministering to players of all levels, including hundreds of beginners just like you.)

 LEARN HARMONICA HERE?
 YES YOU CAN!